cwchentw/lightweight-cms/content/write-posts.md

 If you are going to upgrade your mdcms snapshot, you should save posts to a directory other than *content*.
 See [this guide](/howto/how-to-upgrade-mdcms/) for more information.

-Valid file formats of posts in mdcms sites are Markdown and HTML.
+Valid file formats for posts in mdcms sites are Markdown and HTML.

 ## The Relationship between Posts and URLs

-Because mdcms is a flat-file based content management system, the URLs in a mdcms site map to directories and files in a content directory directly.
+Because mdcms is a flat-file based content management system, URLs in a mdcms site map to directories and files in *content* directory directly.
 Here represents a pseudo URL:

 ```
 https://example.com/section/post/